itoshkov/itoshkov.github.io/git-tutorial.md

 So far so good, but we have just 2 branches and it's getting a bit tedious to remember the top commit for each of them.
 Let's name them!

-We can do that by creating a file for each branch, and storing in it the top commit's name.
+We can have a file for each branch, containing the its top commit's name.

 ```bash
 mkdir .repo/branches